 Q. “My air conditioner is blowing hot air instead of cool air!”

 A. Firstly check to see that your remote is on the right “MODE”.
-If it is then you will need a technician to check the gas level and/or possibly the compressor.
+If it is then you will need a qualified A/C technician to check the gas level and/or possibly the compressor.

 Q. “My air conditioner doesn’t switch on at all!”

 A. If your remote is in working order (check the batteries), then you will need to switch it on manually.
 You will generally find the manual button up near the electrical panel.
-If you are unable to locate it, call a technician.
-If it switches on manually then you need to have a technician check the receiver board.
+If it switches on manually then you need to have a qualified technician check the receiver board.

-Firstly let me explain that until the HydroKleen System of cleaning “non ducted” air conditioners was officially introduced to the market in 2009…… there was NO “industry standard” which spelt out clearly what constituted a “cleaning service”!
+Firstly let me explain that until the HydroKleen System of cleaning “ductless” air conditioners was officially introduced to the market in 2009…… there was NO “industry standard” which spelt out clearly what constituted a “cleaning service”!

 So how does the industry currently clean split systems air conditioners/heat pumps?

-This process can take up to 3 hours and is simply “NOT” cost effective nor time efficient at today’s hourly rates.
+This process can take up to 3 to 4 hours and is simply “NOT” cost effective nor time efficient at today’s hourly rates for the consumer.

-The most commonly used method is for a technician to squirt some alkaline or acidic based chemical onto the coil (evaporator) and hope that it will be flushed away by the condensate when the head unit is switched on.
+The most commonly used method is for an A/C technician to squirt some alkaline or acidic based chemical onto the coil (evaporator) and hope that it will be flushed away by the condensate when the head unit is switched on.
 If there is no humidity, there will be no condensate!!